bcrowell/bcrowell.github.io/drinking_water/index.md

 microorganism that can contaminate backcountry water supplies.
-Among weekend backpackers, it is almost certain that any illness during the hike itself was not caused by wilderness-acquired *Giardia*, which has a typical incubation period of about a week or two.[Erlandsen 1984, Jokipii; see more detailed information in the footnotes]
+Among weekend backpackers, it is almost certain that any illness during the hike itself was not caused by wilderness-acquired *Giardia*, which has a typical incubation period of about a week or two.[Erlandsen 1984, Jokipii; see more detailed information in the footnotes] Fear of *Giardia* in backcountry water began, without any medical evidence, in the 1970's when large numbers of people began to participate in backpacking as part of a "get back to the land" idea.
+For the reasons described below, what seems to have really happened is that some people randomly got diarrhea and attributed it to *Giardia*, even in situations where that wasn't medically possible.
+The tale grew in the telling.

 *Giardia* is a big problem in daycare centers and public swimming pools, but recent data show that its prevalence in the backcountry has been wildly exaggerated.
 In a surveys of sites in California's Sierra Nevada mountains,